-The Annual Ministerial Review (AMR) is a key function of the Economic and Social Council.
-It was established by Heads of State and Government at the 2005 World Summit and mandated as an instrument to track progress and step up efforts towards the realization of the internationally agreed development goals (IADGs).1
+The Annual Ministerial Review (AMR) is a key function of the Economic and Social Council, established by Heads of State and Government at the 2005 World Summit.
+The AMR is mandated as an instrument to track progress and promote efforts towards the realization of the internationally agreed development goals (IADGs).

 In its resolution 61/16 entitled Strengthening of the Economic and Social Council, the General Assembly invited Member States to make National Voluntary Presentations (NVPs) as part of the ECOSOC Annual Ministerial Review (AMR).
-The purpose of the NVPs is to assist countries to: (a) assess progress towards achieving the United Nations development agenda at the national level; (b) generate momentum for scaling-up and accelerating action to realize the agenda; (c) serve as a forum for exchanging lessons learned and successful practices; and improve implementation of development strategies and policies.
+The purpose of the NVPs is to assist countries to:

+- a) assess progress at the national level towards achieving the United Nations development agenda; - b) generate momentum for scaling-up and accelerating action to realize the agenda; - c) serve as a forum for exchanging lessons learned and successful practices; and - d) improve implementation of development strategies and policies.

-Since 2007, 68 developed and developing countries have made National Voluntary Presentations since 2007 as part of the ECOSOC AMRs.
-The NVPs have been a useful instrument and vehicle for promoting exchanges of lessons learned and best practices.
-ECOSOC has also emphasized that the NVPs should not be one time events and that countries also need to further follow-up on the implementation of policy recommendations.
+Since 2007, 78 countries, developed and developing, have made National Voluntary Presentations as part of the ECOSOC AMRs.
+The NVPs have been a vehicle for ensuring progress and promoting exchanges of lessons learned and best practices.
+ECOSOC has also emphasized that the NVPs should not be one-time events and recommends that countries follow-up on the implementation of policy recommendations, with support from the UN system where needed.

-Through its recently adopted resolution 67/290, the General Assembly decided to continue voluntary, state-led reviews.
+Through its resolution 67/290, the General Assembly decided to continue voluntary, state-led reviews.
 In particular, the General Assembly requested that the High-level Political Forum, meeting annually at the ministerial level under the auspices of ECOSOC, conduct regular reviews on the follow-up and implementation of sustainable development commitments and objectives, including those related to the means of implementation, within the context of the post-2015 development agenda.
 It further decided that those reviews would begin in 2016.

-The 2014 ECOSOC AMR will serve as an opportunity to begin transitioning the NVPs to this next level of engagement.
-The 2014 AMR theme is "Addressing ongoing and emerging challenges for meeting the Millennium Development Goals in 2015 and for sustaining development gains in the future".
-The 2014 NVPs could thus include an increased emphasis on sustainable development and the balanced integration of its three dimensions, a stronger analytical approach and format, and a move towards rigorous, standardized reviews for deeper insight and enhanced effectiveness in advancing sustainable development.
+The 2015 ECOSOC annual theme, which will inform the review, will serve as an opportunity to transition the NVPs to this next level of engagement.
+The 2015 annual theme is "Managing the transition from the Millennium Development Goals to the sustainable development goals: What will it take".
+The 2015 NVPs would thus include an increased emphasis on sustainable development and the balanced integration of its three dimensions, a stronger analytical approach and format, and a move towards more rigorous reviews for deeper insight and enhanced effectiveness in advancing sustainable development.

-These guidelines therefore aim to not only give relevant information about the 2014 NVP process, but also to strengthen that process in anticipation of the transition to the regular reviews that will begin in 2016.
-The guidelines also provide recommendations for effective follow-up beyond the NVP Presentation at the ECOSOC High-level Segment.
+These guidelines therefore aim to give relevant information about the 2015 NVP process, and to strengthen that process in anticipation of the transition to the HLPF regular reviews that will begin in 2016.
+The guidelines also provide recommendations for effective follow-up beyond the NVP Presentations at the 2015 ECOSOC High-level Segment (HLS).